chrxtina/capstone-client/README.md

 ## About

-Cup O' Sugar is a 'shareconomy' application that allows users post items online and share them with their neighbors.
+Cup O' Sugar is a 'shareconomy' application that allows users to post items online and share them with their neighbors.
 The app is meant to foster community, provide a resource for those in need and possibly prevent unnecessary consumerism.
 ![Cup O' Sugar screenshot](/app/images/CupoSugar.jpg)

 ## Features

 * User Authentication: sign-up, sign-in, sign-out, and change password
-* Create and view all or own items.
+* Create and view all or own items
 * Edit and delete own items.
+* Simple messaging system allowing users to contact item owners

 ## Technologies Used

-* Front-end: HTML/SCSS/Sass, Javascript, Bootstrap, AJAX, Ember.js
+* Front-end: Ember.js, Bootstrap
 * Back-end: Ruby on Rails

 ## Development Process